yobleck/twitch_cli/README.md

   In order to get client id and secret for the api follow these instructions: https://dev.twitch.tv/docs/api/

   api startup causes moderate cpu and network spike as it gets live status of all follows

+  mpv stutters on startup. pausing the stream for a second allows it to build up a buffer

 ## Controls